Joint Stock Company (SpA)

-SpAs allow to issue shares that only give shareholders the right to payment of dividends for a determined business.
+SpAs allow issuing shares that only give shareholders the right to payment of dividends for a determined business.
 This would make it possible to look for capitalist partners for a new business to be developed and assure them that the business will be profitable – that it will not interfere with existing businesses.

 The most advisable ways to raise capital for a SpA-based business is: